georgetayqy/ArticPy/README.md

 We are aware of Streamlit's inherent limitation on the file size which you can upload onto the app.
 To overcome this, you may choose to host your files through any one of the supported Cloud Service Providers and pull the required files from there.

+If you are using the app through the source code or through Docker, you may use the tag `--server.maxUploadSize=[SIZE]`, with `SIZE` representing the maximum size of the file you are able to upload through Streamlit in MB.